igabesz/advanced-controllers/README.md

 * You have to actually *call* these functions.
 Good: `@get()`, bad: `@get`
 * Use `@del` instead of `@delete`
 * Don't forget to inherit from `BaseController` and call the `register()` function
+* You forget to initialize `body-parser` for your Express app (so body won't be parsed)

 ## Data Binding